decacis/redis-monit/README.md

 # redis-monit
-A simple redis monitor written in Node.js.
-It comes with a web dashboard with HTTP basic authentication and the information is extracted from the *info* command on redis.
+A simple redis monitor written in Javascript (Node.js.)
+It comes with a web interface with HTTP basic authentication and the information is extracted from the *info* command of redis.

 ![redis-monit](https://s7.gifyu.com/images/bENWDy6jy1.gif "redis-monit showcase")
 ***